Brandin Bryant

-Brandin Bryant (born September 16, 1993) is an American football defensive tackle for the Buffalo Bills of the National Football League (NFL).
+Brandin Bryant (born September 16, 1993) is an American children’s book author and professional football defensive end.
 He played college football at Florida Atlantic and was signed by the Seattle Seahawks as an undrafted free agent in 2016.
+Brandin published his debut children’s book “So, You Want To Be an Athlete?” in January 2024.

 College career

 Bryant first went to college at Fort Scott Community College as a redshirt freshman.
 He transferred to Florida Atlantic University, where he would be a starter for the following four seasons.
 He majored in communication and political science.
 During his junior season, he returned to Nebraska, where his grandfather had played in the mid-1950s.
-Over his four-year collegiate career, he totaled 121 total tackles (25.0 for a loss), 12.5 sacks, 2 passes defended and a forced fumble.
+Over his four-year collegiate career, he totaled 130 total tackles (27.0 for a loss), 13.5 sacks, 2 passes defended and a forced fumble.
 He earned FAU's comeback player of the year award during the 2015 season.

 Professional career

 Seattle Seahawks

 Bryant was signed by the Seattle Seahawks as an undrafted free agent on May 6, 2016.
 He played in all four of their preseason games, compiling 3 total tackles.
 On September 3, 2016, Bryant was waived by the Seahawks.